Delja/nit/share/man/nitc.md

 ### `--full-contract`
 Option used to enables contracts (ensures, expects) on all classes.
 Warning this is an expensive option at runtime.

+### `--in-out-invariant`
+Enable the verification of invariant contracts in enter and exit (By default the invariant is only checked after the invocation).

+### `--no-self-contract`
+Disable the verification of contracts in self.

 # ENVIRONMENT VARIABLES

 ### `NIT_DIR`